samuelezedi/flutter_clipboard/README.md

   FlutterClipboard.copy('hello flutter friends').then(( value ) => print('copied'));
 ```

-### Paste from clipboard what's copied anywhere in your phone
+### Paste from clipboard what's copied anywhere in the device

 ```dart
 FlutterClipboard.paste().then((value) {